sbmlteam/libsbml/README.txt

 1. QUICK START
 --------------

+As of libSBML version 3.0.1, the default XML parser library used by libSBML is libxml2.
 If you are using the Xerces XML library, beware there is a bug in Xerces 2.6.0 that cannot be worked around at this time and causes errors in software using it.
 Xerces versions 2.2 - 2.5 and 2.7.0 are known to work properly.
-We recommend Xerces 2.7.

 1.1 Linux, MacOS X and Solaris
 ------------------------------